ScriptRaccoon/portfolio-website/src/data/posts/tailwind-disadvantages.md

 ## Introduction

 This post explains the disadvantages of using [TailwindCSS](https://tailwindcss.com/).
+I share my (rather frustrating) experience of working with Tailwind in a large codebase at my job but also attempt to give a summary of the numerous posts and articles that have covered the subject, in particular with regards to maintainability concerns.

-Numerous blog posts, articles, and tweets have been written on the subject.
-Here I will give a summary of them.
-I also include my own concerns with Tailwind and write about my frustrating experience of working with Tailwind within the codebase at my job which has thousands of components.
+As you can probably tell from the length of this blog post, I have tried to cover as many topics as possible and to explore them in depth.
+I also reflect on the common responses to criticism against Tailwind and explain their shortcomings.

 I understand that many people enjoy working with Tailwind.
 Many developers have reported being more productive with Tailwind.
 And that's fine.
 I also enjoyed working with Tailwind on a small personal project.
-But maybe you will find something here that makes you reconsider your choice.
-By the way, many of the issues presented here apply to every utility-based CSS framework.
+But maybe you will find something in this post that makes you reconsider your choice.

+Many of the issues presented here apply to every utility-based CSS framework.
 Notice that this blog post is based on Tailwind 3, and there might be changes in the already announced version 4.

 ## What is Tailwind